KohaILS/koha-manual-zh-cn/source/implementation_checklist.rst

    -  :ref:`IndependentBranches` : Prevent
       librarians from editing content that belongs to other branches

--  Go through the :ref:`Log System Preferences <logs-label>` and decide which actions you want to keep track of in the logs
+-  Go through the :ref:`Log system preferences <logs-label>` and decide which actions you want to keep track of in the logs

 -  Decide if you'd like to share your library's information with the